 - the organisation keeps detailed and complete records of children involved with the group, including emergency contact details

-- the ratio of DBS checked members of staff to licenced chaperones must not exceed 4:1
+- the ratio of DBS checked members of staff (as approved by the applicant) to licenced chaperones must not exceed 10:1

-- the ratio of children to chaperone must not exceed 12:1
+- the ratio of children to a licensed chaperone, or DBS checked member of staff (as approved by the applicant) must not exceed 12:1

 - the organisation must maintain an ongoing (updated) list of registered chaperones that meet the demands of the numbers of children likely to be engaged in their productions.